 4. Now observe the thread under a microscope as described below.
-(Did you know that Antonie van Leeuwenhoek was a cloth merchant and had invented the microscope to observe fibres?).
+(Did you know that Antonie van Leeuwenhoek, considered to be a pioneer of microbiology, started his journey as a cloth merchant.
+He started using self-made lens arrangements to observe the quality of fibres in his shop.
+This setup of lenses was a rudimentary microscope which later also helped him to study animals and organisms in detail).

 A thread usually has several fibres bundled together.
 Using a pin or forceps, loosen out the fibres in a thread and pull out a fibre.
 Put the fibre on a glass slide and cover it with a cover slip.
 Observe it under 10X objective.
-If you are not able to focus on the fibre, make sure that the fibre is under the objective lens and while focusing, the distance between the lens tip and the cover-slip is around 0.5 cm.
+If you are not able to focus on the fibre, make sure that the fibre is under the objective lens and while focusing, keep the distance between the lens tip and the cover-slip is around 0.5 cm.